Forensic Building Exterior Envelope Consulting Service

 Building Envelope Inspection

-Pacific Exteriors NW specializes in apartments, condominiums, townhomes, commercial and mixed use, and luxury residential exterior building envelope inspections, consulting, and renovations here in the greater Portland metro and surrounding areas.
+Pacific Exteriors NW specializes in apartments, condominiums, townhomes, commercial and mixed-use, and luxury residential exterior building envelope inspections, consulting, and renovations in the greater Portland metro and surrounding areas.

-Pacific Exteriors NW has over 25 years experience, and our team consists of some of the nation’s foremost accredited experts with respect to building waterproofing, exterior envelope design and depiction, exterior building envelope repair, Building Envelope Inspections, Exterior Building Inspections, and the comprehensive staging and elements required on Pacific Northwest homes, multifamily and commercial buildings.
+Pacific Exteriors NW has over 25 years of experience.
+Our team consists of some of the nation’s foremost accredited experts concerning building waterproofing, exterior envelope design and depiction, exterior building envelope repair, Building Envelope Inspections, Exterior Building Inspections, and the comprehensive staging and elements required on Pacific Northwest homes, multifamily and commercial buildings.

-Water intrusion and dry-rot damage cause hundreds of millions of dollars of property damage and insurance claims every year.
-Based in Portland Oregon, Pacific Exteriors NW is a qualified water intrusion expert to oversee the design and construction of the building’s exterior envelope.
-With our team performing site visits, building envelope inspections, we can identify areas of concern, provide corrective measures and recommendations.
-Our firm uses cutting edge technology like forensic infrared thermal imagery that is temperature based, as well as our L2 trained expert team to uncover water intrusion issues and hidden decay and damages.
-Our inspection process is focused and targeted on isolating the building defects and recommended repair protocol.
+Water intrusion and dry-rot damage cause millions of dollars of property damage and insurance claims annually.
+Based in Portland, Oregon, Pacific Exteriors NW is a qualified water intrusion expert to oversee the design and construction of the building’s exterior envelope.
+With our team performing site visits and building envelope inspections, we can identify areas of concern and provide corrective measures and recommendations.
+Our firm uses cutting-edge technology like temperature-based forensic infrared thermal imagery and our L2-trained expert team to uncover water intrusion issues and hidden decay and damages.
+Our inspection process focuses on isolating the building defects and recommended repair protocol.

 Can We Perform Inspections?